 His work has been broadcast on a number of radio stations, including Rai Radio-Tre, Radio Popolare, Resonance 104.4FM (London), Radio-UAT (México), Taran’s Free Jazz Hour (France and Europe), Triple R Radio (Australia), 2SER/Curved Radio (Australia), KFJC (San Francisco) and Radio Bremen (Germany).

 In addition, he runs Setola di Maiale, a record label devoted to creative and experimental music since 1993.
-The label has released his work as well as the work of many international artists: up to now he has produced more than 330 titles and involving about 600 musicians.
+The label has released his work as well as the work of many international artists: up to now he has produced 350 titles involving 600 musicians.
 Connected to this project, he has also organized three festivals in 1997 and 2003.

 © Creative Commons